Etsy: 2015: IPO and investor lawsuit

 On March 3, 2015, Etsy announced that it had filed for a $100 million IPO.
 As of 2015, Etsy generated transactions worth US$1.93 billion on its platform, which has 54 million members.
-Etsy went public on April 16, 2015, selling 13.3 million shares, while other stockholders including venture capital firms such as Accel and Acton Capital Partners were selling the rest.
+Etsy went public on the Nasdaq on April 16, 2015, selling 13.3 million shares, while other stockholders including venture capital firms such as Accel and Acton Capital Partners were selling the rest.
 The company's valuation was $1.8 billion and raised $237 million in IPO proceeds.
 Less than a month later, Etsy stock dropped more than 8%.
 The stock closed at $30 on its first day of trading on April 16 and dropped down to $20.32 as of May 11.

 Shortly after the IPO in 2015, a group of investors filed a class action lawsuit against Etsy claiming fraud.
 The suit claimed that Etsy's CEO and officers failed to disclose numerous problems with the site which could affect the stock price, among them that "more than 5 percent of all merchandise for sale on Etsy’s website may be either counterfeit or constitute trademark or copyright infringement" and that "brands are increasingly pursuing sellers on Etsy for trademark or copyright infringement, jeopardizing listing fees and commissions".
 The suit also claimed that Etsy management knew of the rampant trademark and copyright infringement but did little to stop it, and in fact worked to hide this information from potential investors.